-Purpose & Link to Strategy Operation Maximum Potential Target Long Term Incentive Plan Awards Supports ownership mindset to align Executive Directors' interests with strategic objective of delivering growth and the interests of shareholders. beingdetermined by TSR and ARR gr option tranche available to the senior measured from the 3 June 2024 to the period: Tranche 1: 30 November 2025 Tranche 2: 30 November 2026 Tranche 3: 30 November 2027 Ily 2024, is a share incentive award ptions to acquire ordinary shares eadership for the delivery of Total alised Recurring Revenue ('ARR') three tranches, with each tranche he percentage of each tranche vesting rowth.
-The TSR element of each readership depends on performance he end of each tranche's performance There is a maximum number of shares under each option.
+Purpose & Link to Strategy Operation Maximum Potential Targe Long Term Incentive Plan Awards Supports ownership mindset to align Executive Directors' interests with strategic objective of delivering growth and the interests of shareholders. beingdetermined by TSR and ARR groption tranche available to the senior measured from the 3 June 2024 to the period: Tranche 1: 30 November 2025 Tranche 2: 30 November 2026 Tranche 3: 30 November 2027 Options awarded under the LTIP shall uly 2024, is a share incentive award ptions to acquire ordinary shares leadership for the delivery of Total alised Recurring Revenue ('ARR') three tranches, with each tranche he percentage of each tranche vesting rowth.
+The TSR element of each r leadership depends on performance he end of each tranche's performance There is a maximum number of shares under each option.
 Management Incentive Options No further EMI or Unapproved Options will be granted to Executive Directors during the Performance Period of the LTIP.
-Options awarded under the LTIP sha (a) up to 50% of the total number of a to the extent the Company's Total Sh Performance Period meets (or exceed below; and shares subject to each option tranche, aareholder Return over the relevant Annualised Total Shareholder Return over the Relevant Performance Period Percentage of Option Tranche Vesting (expressed as the relevant percentage of 50% of the total number of Shares subject to the Option Tranche) Less than 10% 0% 10% 25% 30% or more 100% Between 10% and 30% 25%-100% on a straight-line basis (b) up to 50% of the total number of Tranche to the extent the Average Ar over the relevant Performance Period out in the table below. nnualised Recurring Revenue Growth
+Annualised Total Shareholder Return over the Relevant Performance Period Percentage of Option Tranche Vesting (expressed as the relevant percentage of 50% of the total number of Shares subject to the Option Tranche) Less than 10% 0% 10% 25% 30% or more 100% Between 10% and 30% 25%-100% on a straight-line basis (b) up to 50% of the total number of Tranche to the extent the Average All over the relevant Performance Period out in the table below. nnualised Recurring Revenue Growth

-Purpose & Link to Strategy Operation Maximum Potential Targe Average ARR Growth over the Performance Period Percentage of Option Tranche Vesting (expressed as the relevant percentage of 50% of the total number of Shares subject to the Option Tranche) Less than 5% 0% 5% 25% 15% or more 100% Between 5% and 15% 25%-100% on a straight-line basis b) material failure of risk managemen significant losses to the Company or has brought or is likely to bring the C reasonable evidence of fraud, materia the part of the Participant. cipant remains employed.
-For TSR ninimum TSR growth is required, with reshold.
+Purpose & Link to Strategy Operation Maximum Potential Target Average ARR Growth over the Performance Period Percentage of Option Tranche Vesting (expressed as the relevant percentage of 50% of the total number of Shares subject to the Option Tranche) Less than 5% 0% 25% 15% or more 100% Between 5% and 15% 25%-100% on a straight-line basis 25% of the options vesting at this the average 5% annual ARR growth is refor protection of shareholders, the Polauses and provide for adjustment awards vest in certain circumstances b) material failure of risk management significant losses to the Company or has brought or is likely to bring the Company or cipant remains employed.
+For TSR minimum TSR growth is required, with preshold.
 For ARR Options to vest, an quired, with 25% vesting at this level.
-Ian Rules have malus and clawback of the number of shares over which including a) financial mis-statement; t; c) conduct which results in a Group Member; d) conduct which ompany into material disrepute, or e) al wrongdoing or gross misconduct on P & LTIP, Executive Directors received 2019 Management Incentive Scheme
+If an Rules have malus and clawback of the number of shares over which is including a) financial mis-statement; at; c) conduct which results in P & LTIP, Executive Directors received 2019 Management Incentive Scheme